Customize Your Project – Plone Deployment

 Reinstalling the Project#

-Execute make install-frontend from the repository root to install the new add-on and update frontend/yarn.lock.
+Execute make frontend-install from the repository root to install the new add-on and update frontend/pnpm-lock.yaml.

 Restarting the Project#

-Start your project with make start-backend and make start-frontend in different shells.
+Start your project with make backend-start and make frontend-start in different shells.
 Navigate to http://localhost:3000.
 After authentication, the new block becomes available on the content edit page.

 Committing Changes#

-Format your codebase with make format, then commit and push the changes:
+Format your codebase with make check, then commit and push the changes:

 git commit -m "Add @plonegovbr/volto-code-block"